prochazkaml/Coachium/README.md

 ## How does Google Drive functionality work?

-By default, on your own instance, all Google Drive-related functionality will not be accessible, because your origin is not on the list of the [allowed domains](https://github.com/prochazkaml/Coachium/blob/master/gdrive.html#L8).
+By default, on your own instance, all Google Drive-related functionality will not be accessible, because your origin is not on the list of the allowed domains.

-Simply modifying your gdrive.html file will not work, since the app does not fetch this particular file from your instance, but from the [central instance](https://coachium.prochazkaml.eu/), because the Google client ID used in gdrive.html is tied to that particular domain.

 Restricting access from unknown origins was done to prevent API abuse by applications other than Coachium and to pass the Google verification process.

 Instructions for applying for a request to enable your domain name in the central instance will be published at a later date.